Furry fandom: History

 The specific term furry fandom was being used in fanzines as early as 1983, and had become the standard name for the genre by the mid-1990s when it was defined as "the organized appreciation and dissemination of art and prose regarding 'Furries', or fictional mammalian anthropomorphic characters".
-Fans consider the origins of furry fandom to be much earlier, with fictional works such as Kimba, the White Lion, released in 1965, Richard Adams's novel Watership Down, published in 1972 (and its 1978 film adaptation), as well as Disney's Robin Hood, as oft-cited examples.
+Prior to this point, these anthropomorphic animals were generally referred to as funny animals, a term used in comics since at least the 1870s.
+Internet newsgroup discussion in the 1990s created some separation between fans of funny animal characters and furry characters, meant to avoid the baggage that was associated with the term "furry".
+Some fans consider the origins of furry fandom to be much earlier, with fictional works such as Kimba, the White Lion, released in 1965, Richard Adams's novel Watership Down, published in 1972 (and its 1978 film adaptation), and Disney's Robin Hood being oft-cited examples.

-During the 1980s, furry fans began to publish fanzines, developing a social group that eventually began to schedule social gatherings.
-By 1989, there was sufficient interest to stage the first furry convention: Confurence 0, and it was held at the Holiday Inn Bristol Plaza in Costa Mesa, California.
-Once the Internet became accessible to the general population in the 1990s, it became the most popular means for furry fans to socialize.
-The newsgroup alt.fan.furry was created in November 1990, and virtual environments such as MUCKs also became popular places on the internet for fans to communicate.

-Internet newsgroup discussion in the 1990s created some separation between fans of "funny animal" characters and furry characters, meant to avoid the baggage that was associated with the term "furry".
+During the mid- to late 2000s, furry art became associated with art sharing sites such as DeviantArt.
+Many furries who created characters or fursonas during this period would design brightly colored dogs or wolves, leading to the coining of the commonly derisive term "sparkledog".
+As of 2023, the most popular furry website has become FurAffinity, an art sharing website and forum.
+The messaging program Telegram is the preeminent way furries communicate with each other, and social media sites like Twitter, Discord, and Reddit remain popular sites in the furry fandom.

 Inspiration

 Allegorical novels, including works of both science fiction and fantasy, and cartoons featuring anthropomorphic animals are often cited as the earliest inspiration for the fandom.
 A survey conducted in 2007 suggested that when compared with a non-furry control group, a higher proportion of those identifying as furries liked cartoons "a great deal" as children and recalled watching them significantly more often, as well as being more likely to enjoy works of science fiction than those outside of the community.
+Designs associated with the furry fandom are largely informed by American and Japanese animation.

+While cartoons and other media are common routes that lead to interest in the furry fandom, by far the most common source of exposure to furries is the internet.
+This is contrasted with sports fans, who are generally more likely to become fans due to the influence of friends or family.
+Some furries have expressed a feeling that they were always a part of the fandom, but did not know it until they were exposed to others in the community; others discover the fandom through research into media or ancient mythology, through happenstance, introduction by a friend or significant other, online role-playing, or pornography.
+Individuals remain in the fandom for various reasons, but the most prominent motivation among those surveyed is a sense of belonging in the fan community.